hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/635_vi_sharat_chakravarty.md

 me, never did come to this earth such an all-perfect man as Shri Ramakrishna!
 In the utter darkness of the world, this great man is like the shining pillar of illumination in this age!
-And by his light alone will man now cross the ocean of Samsâra!
+And by his light alone will man now cross the ocean of Samsāra!

 Disciple: To me it seems, sir, that true faith comes only after actually seeing or hearing something.
 Mathur[3](#fn3) Babu, I have heard,